The conditional sentences are

 If I had studied, I would not have

+failed the exam.
 If I had not studied, I would have failed the exam. |

 If I'd studied, I wouldn't have

-If I hadn't studied, I'd have failed the exam. |
+failed the exam.
+If I hadn't studied, I'd have failed the exam. | |

 * We can substitute could or might